Barry Sautman: Reception

-On account of his rejection of the claim of a physical and cultural genocide in Tibet, his underlining of the various benefits, rights, and material gains Tibetans have reaped from the region's modernization, and his indictment of what he calls "ethnonationalism" on the part of exile Tibetans, Sautman has drawn criticism from writers supportive of an independent or free Tibet such as Jamyang Norbu and Elliot Sperling.
+Sautman, due to his positions on Tibet and rejection of the notion of repression or cultural genocide, has drawn criticism from writers supportive of an independent or free Tibet such as Jamyang Norbu and Elliot Sperling.
 Jamyang Norbu called Sautman a "running-dog propagandist" in 2008 and accused him of selectively using dubious facts and figures, skillfully applying "academic gobbledygook", and jumping to conclusions without citing evidence.
 Sautman responded to Norbu's criticism in an article in Phayul.com, stating "Being attacked by Jamyang Norbu is like being criticized by John Bolton."

-Australian sinologist Colin Mackerras sees Barry Sautman as the main contributor to Tibet studies in Hong Kong's universities.
-He added that Sautman has become a controversial figure because his stand on Tibet is not fashionable in the West but he is also "so well-informed and his research is so thorough".
+In 2011, Australian sinologist Colin Mackerras stated that Barry Sautman, a major contributor to Tibet studies in Hong Kong's universities, had become a controversial figure because his stand on Tibet is not fashionable in the West but he is also "so well-informed and his research is so thorough".

-Hong Kong magazine The Points criticized Sautman for his downplaying the Persecution of Uyghurs in China, attending a forum which attacked claims by “Western politicians and media, led by the United States,” of genocide or authoritarian rule in Xinjiang.
+In August 2025, Hong Kong magazine The Points described Sautman as a "scholar who once wrote decently on Tibet, but then in recent years has turned into a pro-PRC parrot" and criticized him for his downplaying China's persecution of the Uyghurs.
+A former student of Sautman, Huang Weiguo, noted that he had become more pro-PRC in recent years.
+Another social scientist stated that Sautman "is now acting like a major Chinese propaganda tool" and noted his commentaries on the state-run channel CGTN.